abak-press/findit/README.md

 # Findit

-Tried of writhing fat controllers?
+Tied of writing fat controllers?
 But you must do all these queries..
 There is a solution, move all this stuff to Finder class.

-Itstead of writing
+Instead of writing

 ```ruby
 class SomeController